adhirajb1109/blogfolio/src/pages/index.md

 I grew up in Delhi but recently moved to Bangalore, where I continue to pursue my interests.
 Currently in high school, I'm excited about this formative period in my life, as it offers numerous opportunities to refine my skills and gain a broader perspective on the world.

 My journey in the world of coding began at the age of 11, and it's like posessing a secret superpower!
 Technology has become my true love, and I'm always eager to stay up-to-date with the latest bleeding-edge advancements in the tech world.
-You will often find me engrossed in reading about the newest technologies, even if they were announced just an hour ago.

 Beyond my technical interests, I am a die-hard bookworm, nerd or a geek, whatever you may call it.
 I enjoy deep-diving into various subjects, including philosophy, history, economics, geopolitics, and, of course, technology.
 Sooner than I realise, each exploration leads me down to a rabbit hole which I can't escape. <br />
-P.S.
-You can find my writings and insights on the above topics [here](/posts).
+**P.S.** You can find my writings and insights on the above topics [here](/posts).

----

-Now, let's talk about my favorite pastimes.
-I am a true Anime fanboy!
-It takes me to incredible worlds and tells captivating stories that blow my mind.
-It's like stepping into a different dimension where anything is possible!

-But that's not all — I also love playing table tennis.
-Whenever I play, it's like time slows down, and I'm in my own little zone.

-Both anime and table tennis are my escape from the hustle-bustle of everyday life.

 ---